 Common problem: water heater lockout

 For low voltage concerns, the power supply should be adjusted to 10.5VDC.
-Additionally, the high-temperature limit switch could trigger a lockout if it detects unsafe temperatures, serving as a critical safety feature.:
+The high-temperature limit switch could also trigger a lockout if it detects unsafe temperatures, serving as a critical safety feature.:

 The following is when it’s the other way around: there is, but the spark is not present.